CUP - bare rim helps to save energy

 INCENSE STICK HOLDER

-For friends of clear lines and modern look we have created an incense stick holder.
+For those who appreciate clean lines and a modern aesthetic, we have designed an incense stick holder.

 SOAP TRAY